Detection Rule Validation is important because it helps organizations to see the real-time health of their detection rules. Due to

 Your Detection Rule Validation solution can provide rule insights for your detection rules.
 Detection rule insight can show you the high and medium priority issues that require your security team’s attention.

 During Detection Rule Validation, issues that can cause a detection rule to stop functioning are flagged as High Priority Issues.
 While such issues commonly include unavailable or broken log sources, there can also be problems with the index update process that hampers the detection rule’s ability to receive updates from the associated data model.
-For instance, an unavailable log source could arise from network connectivity problems or a malfunctioning device, resulting in a lack of incoming logs for the detection rule.
-Simultaneously, an index update issue may occur, preventing the detection rule from receiving the latest information stored in the summary index associated with the data model.

 To ensure effective detection, these high priority issues require prompt resolution.
 It involves addressing any log source issues, such as fixing network connectivity or resolving device malfunctions, and resolving any problems with the index update process to synchronize the data model with the summary index, enabling accurate detection and alert generation for potential security threats.

-A medium priority issue refers to a problem or concern that is significant but not as urgent or critical as a high priority issue.
-It signifies an area of attention that requires action or resolution, albeit with a lower level of immediate impact or severity.
 In the context of detection rules or security monitoring systems, a medium priority issue could indicate a situation that needs to be addressed to ensure optimal performance, efficiency, or accuracy of the rules.
 It may involve issues such as moderate resource consumption, suboptimal configuration settings, or certain limitations in rule logic or coverage.

 While medium priority issues may not have an immediate detrimental effect on the system or security posture, they should still be acknowledged and resolved to maintain the effectiveness and reliability of the overall monitoring infrastructure.
 Addressing medium priority issues helps improve the system’s performance, enhance detection capabilities, and optimize resource utilization for better operational efficiency.